gremjua/demoqa-petstore-tests/README.md

 ### In CI/CD

-The project is set up to run tests in a CircleCI job on every commit to the `main` branch.
+The project is set up to run tests in a CircleCI job on every commit pushed.
 The configuration is currently set up to run all tests, generate and archive artifacts, and publish a mochawesome report to [Calliope.pro](calliope.pro).
 Look at [.circleci/config.yml](.circleci/config.yml) for more information.

 You can review test jobs and run them in the project's [CircleCI dashboard](https://app.circleci.com/pipelines/github/gremjua/demoqa-petstore-tests).